Appeal a parking ticket

 Please provide dated evidence.

-You've been ticketed for expired warrant or rego
+You've been ticketed for an expired warrant or rego

-Council parking enforcement officers can issue tickets for expired warrants of fitness and vehicle licence registrations.
+Our parking enforcement officers can issue tickets for overdue warrants of fitness and expired vehicle licence registrations.
 Under some circumstances you may be able to apply for a review.
-Before you do, check out the conditions on our vehicle regulations page.
+Before you do, check out the conditions.

 What happens if my appeal is declined?

-If your review is declined, you can apply for a second review.
+If we decline to waive your ticket, you can apply for a second review.
 We will only consider your request if it meets one of the two criteria below.

 Your car broke down